-Buy-to-let landlords in London can generate healthy returns, despite the government introducing a 3% stamp duty surcharge on second homes.
+Buy-to-let landlords in London can generate healthy returns, despite the government introducing an extra 3% stamp duty surcharge on the purchase second homes.

 This extra charge pushes the tax payable on a £534,785 home (the average price of residential property in London, according to the Land Registry) from £16,739.25 to £32,782.80.